ellenhvn/trustworthy-ai-training-dn22/README.md

 # Setup

-**If you run into issues during the local setup, you can view the html versions of the notebooks to follow along!** (or view the notebooks here on Github)
+**If you run into issues during the local setup, you can view the html versions of the notebooks to follow along!**
+(or view the notebooks here on Github)

-1. Clone this repository on your local machine by typing the following on a terminal:
+Clone this repository on your local machine by typing the following on a terminal (or by using one of the other options available via the green Code button).

 ```
 git clone git@github.com:ellenhvn/trustworthy-ai-training-dn22.git
 ```
-Alternatively you can use one of the other options available via the green Code button.

 For the environment set-up you can use Conda or pip, following either one of the two options listed below as you prefer.